ga-wdi-exercises/mongo-cli/readme.md

 Now, add in the functionality to prompt the user for some input.
-To do that, we are going to use a node module that will allow us to use the `prompt` method, much like how we used it w/ front-end JS in the browser.
+To do that, we are going to use a node module that will allow us to use the `prompt` method, much like how we used it w/ front-end JS in the browser:

 ```
 $ npm install --save prompt-sync